 - Provides a comfortable sleep position

-- Prevents baby’s from falling down from their bed
+- Prevents babies from falling down from their bed

 - Prevents discomfort that comes with reflux

 Now, there’s some good and some bad that comes with sleep positioners.
 Should you buy one?
-If you think you can be watchful and keep an eye on your baby, sleep positioners can make a great tool.
-But before you go ahead and buy one, talk to your pediatrician.
+If you think you can monitor your baby, sleep positioners can make a great tool.
+But before you go ahead and buy one, talk to your pediatrician and follow their guidelines.